MMKCODE45/AI-CHATBOT/README.md

 Copy code
 import nltk
 nltk.download('punkt')
-Training the Model
+🏋️‍♂️ Training the Model
-Before interacting with the chatbot, you can train the model using the train.py script:
+Before interacting with the chatbot, you must train the model using the train.py script:

-Modify the intents.json file to include your own intents, patterns, and responses.
+Customize intents.json: Add your own intents, patterns, and responses.
 Run the training script:
 bash
 Copy code
 python train.py
-This will train the chatbot and save the model parameters in data.pth.
+The model will be trained and the parameters will be saved in data.pth.
-Running the Chatbot
+🤖 Running the Chatbot
-Once the model is trained, you can interact with the chatbot using the chat.py script:
+Once the model is trained, interact with the chatbot using the chat.py script:

 bash
 Copy code
 python chat.py
 Type your questions and chat with the bot.
 To exit, simply type quit.

-Example Conversation
+🗣 Example Conversation
 vbnet
 Copy code
 You: Hi